SwiftPackageIndex/SwiftPackageIndex-Blog/Content/posts/how-the-swift-package-index-project-got-started.md

 Did you enjoy the cake? 😂 No?
 Well, how about we also tell you the story of how this project started?

-**Note:** We usually write blog posts here in the third person as this project is very much a joint effort, but this is a story with lots of references to both [Dave](https://twitter.com/daveverwer) and [Sven](https://twitter.com/_sa_s) individually, so I’ll write it in the first person. _Dave_
+**Note:** We usually write blog posts here in the first person plural as this project is very much a joint effort, but this is a story with lots of references to both [Dave](https://twitter.com/daveverwer) and [Sven](https://twitter.com/_sa_s) individually, so I’ll write it in the first person singular. _Dave_

 Before the Swift Package Index, there was the [SwiftPM Library](https://daveverwer.com/blog/launching-the-swiftpm-library/).
 The goal of that site was the same as this one, to provide a comprehensive index of Swift packages that helps you make better decisions about your dependencies.